abhushanaj/react-hooks.abhushan.dev/README.md

 1. [useFreshRef](https://react-hooks.abhushan.dev/hooks/utilities/usefreshref/): Returns a ref with the latest and fresh value passed to it.

 1. [useIsClient](https://react-hooks.abhushan.dev/hooks/utilities/useisclient/): Returns a boolean flag to mark if code in running on client side.

+1. [useLifecycleLogger](https://react-hooks.abhushan.dev/hooks/utilities/uselifecyclelogger/): Log messages for different lifecycles of a component with additional data.

+1. [useLimitCallback](https://react-hooks.abhushan.dev/hooks/utilities/uselimitcallback/): Limit invocations of a callback to at max period count.

+1. [useSampleCallback](https://react-hooks.abhushan.dev/hooks/utilities/usesamplecallback/): Limits the invocation of a callback to every period samples.

 1. [useWasSSR](https://react-hooks.abhushan.dev/hooks/utilities/usewasssr/): Indicates whether the component was SSR'ed or not.